aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

     Valid values:

-    - ``matmul``: Only cast FP32 operations that use the Neuron matrix-multiplication engine.
+    - ``matmult``: Only cast FP32 operations that use the Neuron matrix-multiplication engine.
     - ``all``: Cast all FP32 operations to achieve highest performance.
 This option can potentially lower precision/accuracy.
     - ``none``: Leave all data types as defined in the model.
 Do not apply auto-casting data type optimizations.